-Spaghetti with Roasted Garlic and Oil is a classic Italian recipe that is quick, easy, and so satisfying.
+Spaghetti with Roasted Garlic and Oil is a classic Italian 30 minute meal that is healthy, full of flavor, and so satisfying.
 Roasting the garlic reduces its bite, so you can add as much as you like!

 When my kids were little they would get hungry at the most inconvenient times, like when we hadn’t been to the grocery store in over a week and the most exciting thing in the fridge was a rejected Lunchable fished out of somebody’s backpack.
 My fallback plan in those days was pasta with butter.
 Second only to Saltines and peanut butter, that was the absolute scrape the bottom of the barrel meal.
 This is the grown up version.
 I’ve added some flourishes like pine nuts and parsley, but the garlic, oil and pasta will stand on its own.